AdaTrans: Feature-wise and Sample-wise Adaptive Transfer Learning for High-dimensional Regression: Introduction

 The above feature-specific and sample-specific transferable structures inspire us to propose an adaptive transfer learning framework under the high-dimensional setting, to adaptively adjust the information transferred from the sources to the target while estimating parameters.
 Specifically, we present a solution for achieving \textit{feature-} and \textit{sample-wise} adaptive transfer learning, called {\it AdaTrans}, in high-dimensional linear regression involving $K$ source tasks.
 The target model is $p$-dimensional with sparsity level $s$.
-The method is based on a novel fused-penalty that extracts the non-transferable signals from the sources and merges the transferable part with the target.
+The method is based on a fused-penalty that extracts the non-transferable signals from the sources and merges the transferable part with the target.
 We then tailor the method to address the unique challenges of feature-wise and sample-wise adaptation respectively.
-Our contributions are as follows.
+Our contributions are as follows:

-\textbf{Feature-wise Adaptive Transfer.} For scenarios where the source samples contain different feature-wise transferable structures, we propose {\it F-AdaTrans}, which can detect non-transferable features for each source.
+For scenarios where the source samples contain different feature-wise transferable structures, we propose {\it F-AdaTrans}, which can detect non-transferable features for each source.
 We achieve this by assigning feature-wise weights to the fused-penalty in the objective function.
-Under mild conditions, \textit{F-AdaTrans} converges to an ``oracle'' estimator, which effectively captures the overlap between the target signal set and transferable feature sets within each source.

-The convergence rate of the proposed estimator is shown to be of the order $\kappa_{F} \sqrt{s \log s /N}$, where $N=n_{T} + Kn_{S}$ is the full sample size, $n_T$ and $n_S$ are respectively the target and source sample size.
-The factor $\kappa_{F}$, ranging from $O(1)$ to $O(\sqrt{N/n_T})$, quantifies the feature transferability, revealing the enhanced accuracy beyond single-task benchmarks.
+When the transferable structure is known, \textit{F-AdaTrans} yields an ``oracle'' estimator, the convergence rate of which is shown to be of the order $\kappa_{F} \sqrt{s \log s /N}$, where $N=n_{T} + Kn_{S}$ is the full sample size, $n_T$ and $n_S$ are respectively the target and source sample size.
+The factor $\kappa_{F}$, ranging from $O(1)$ to $O(\sqrt{N/n_T})$, determines the enhanced estimation efficiency compared with single-task benchmarks.
+When the transferable structure is unknown, we introduce a weighting procedure based on folded concave penalization \citep{fan2001variable}.
+We prove that the proposed method is able to detect the transferable structure with high probability, yielding a “sub-oracle” estimator.
+As the detection power of the target sample increases, this estimator progressively approaches the performance of the oracle estimator.